Home » Vienna » St. Stephen’s Cathedral tickets

 (160)

-St. Stephen’s Cathedral has watched over the city of Vienna for more than 700 years.
+St. Stephen’s Cathedral has watched over Vienna for more than 700 years.

-It is a magnificent monument, reflecting the history and intricate architectural capabilities of Austrians.
+It is a magnificent monument, reflecting Austrians’ history and intricate architectural capabilities.

-Built in the Gothic style, way back in the 13th century, this Cathedral is often referred to by its German name Stephansdom.
+Built in the Gothic style in the 13th century, this Cathedral is often referred to by its German name, Stephansdom.

 This article explains everything you need to know before buying St. Stephen’s Cathedral tickets.